rprinz08/hBPF/README.md

 eBPF only and loaded cBPF bytecode is transparently translated into eBPF before execution.

-The *hPBF* project now implements most of eBPF features in hardware (FPGA).
+The *hBPF* project now implements most of eBPF features in hardware (FPGA).

 ## Goals